Content for Long-Term Value Across Organic Search and Social Channels

 - and to offer tips and techniques related to our theme based on our own experiences or others’.

 GarageSpot.com is not a giant affiliate play, nor are we interested in “SEO partnerships” (link exchanges and other garbage content).
-Yes, we link to Amazon to help pay a few bills, but we’re not randomly grabbing popular products from Amazon and making Top-10 lists, as so many crappy websites do.
+Yes, we link to Amazon to help pay a few bills, but we’re not randomly grabbing popular products from Amazon and making Top-10 lists.
 We’re interested in genuinely helping our fellow garage geeks find, use, build, and make cool stuff and our consistent organic traffic growth is proof that it’s working quite well.

 We’ve made a conscious decision to avoid going “in the house”—that is, focusing on content related to home repairs and the like.
 We’re also careful not to swing too far into the automotive industry news arena (new car coverage, reviews, etc.), as there are far too many who do that better than we could or are interested in doing on both fronts.
 That said, we do focus heavily on the aftermarket industry because our audience loves to make their rides look good and perform better.
 And, of course, we love to cover tools and equipment that the average Joe would use in his own garage or lawn and garden.